-- In the framework of the European cooperation, as provided for in Chapter VII of Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation or GDPR), the Supervisory Authority of Brandenburg (Germany) submitted to the National Data Protection Commission (hereinafter: "the CNPD") a complaint (national reference of the concerned authority: 136/22/0398) via IMI in accordance with Article 61 procedure - 416588. - The complaint was lodged against the controller (hereafter who has its main establishment in Luxembourg.
-Under Article 56 GDPR, the CNPD is therefore competent to act as the lead supervisory authority. - 3.
-The original IMI claim stated that the complainant alleged that he was the owner of a account he did not use for several years.
-He wanted to use it again and was asked by to provide it with the last four numbers of the banking account linked to his account, in order to verify his identify and reset his password.
-Unfortunately, the complainant did not remember it anymore as it is a more than ten years old bank account.
-The situation with was blocked and the complainant decided to request the deletion of his account.
+1. In the framework of the European cooperation, as provided for in Chapter VII of Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation or GDPR), the Supervisory Authority of Brandenburg (Germany) submitted to the National Data Protection Commission (hereinafter: "the CNPD") a complaint (national reference of the concerned authority: 136/18/1372) via IMI in accordance with Article 56 procedure - 58963.

+2. The complaint was lodged against the controller , (hereafter "who has its main establishment in Luxembourg j.
+Under Article 56 GDPR, the CNPD is therefore competent to act as the leasupervisory authority. d ·

+- 3. The original IMI claim stated the following: - "Data subject alleges that delays both requests and makes access dependent on burdensome conditions." - 4.
+In essence, the complainant asks the CNPD to order the controller to comply with the complainant's access request.

-- 4. In essence, the complainant asked the CNPD to request to close his or her account and delete any related personal data. - 5.
-The complaint is therefore based on Article 17 GDPR. - 6.
-On the basis of this complaint and in accordance with Article 57(1)(f) GDPR, the CNPD requested to take a position on the facts reported by the complainant and to provide a detailed description of the issue relating to the processing of the complainant's personal data, in particular with regard to his or her request for erasure.
-Moreover, the CNPD required to proceed to the deletion of the complainant's personal data as soon as possible, unless legal reasons prevent the former from doing so. - 7.
+- 5. The complaint is therefore based on Article 15 GDPR. - 6.
+On the basis of this complaint and in accordance with Article 57(1)(f) GDPR, the CNPD requested to take a position on the facts reported by the complainant and to provide a detailed description of the issue relating to the processing of the complainant's personal data, in particular with regard to his or her right of access. - 7.
 The CNPD received the requested information within the deadlines set.